"Rishi, I'm really looking forward to learning about the rest of the methods of the Arrays class.

 Arrays.sort() method).
 And

 value is the element we are searching for in the array.
 The result returned by the method is the index of the desired array element.

-If the array contains multiple instances of the element being searched for, then the algorithm will simply return the index of one of them (there is no guarantee that it will be, say, the very first, or vice versa — the very last of these duplicate elements)."
+"That's a valid question, Amigo.
+In this case, the algorithm will return the index of one of them (there is no guarantee that it will be, say, the very first, or vice versa — the very last of these duplicate elements)."

-Arrays class and all its methods in the official documentation a href="https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Arrays.html">on the Oracle website.
+Arrays class and its methods on the Oracle website.

 "You can take a closer look at, for example, the